 What is sleep insomnia?

-You may unfortunately know it all too well.
-It is a sleep disorder which is characterised by a person having difficulty falling or staying asleep.
+Sleep insomnia is a sleep disorder which is characterised by a person having difficulty falling or staying asleep.
+According to the Sleep Health Foundation, 1 in 3 people experience mild sleep insomnia sometimes.

 Sleep insomnia symptoms can include: